 Why Marketing B2B Tech Is Getting Harder

 Keeping up with the pace can be exhausting.
-Accelerating growth, fending off competitors and achieving a foothold in the marketplace is an exacting and resource-intensive process, but the rewards are considerable.
+Accelerating growth, fending off competitors and achieving a foothold in the marketplace is an exacting and resource-intensive process, but the rewards are considerable – and well worth it.

 Compared to other sectors, tech providers are confident in the growth prospects of their companies and the industry over the next three years.
-Over half (52%) of tech CEOs expect annual topline growth of at least 2%, compared to 44% of cross-industry CEOs.
+52% of tech CEOs expect annual topline growth of at least 2%, compared to 44% of cross-industry CEOs.
 Companies also seem to be unencumbered by budget concerns.
-Marketing budgets in the technology sector continue to grow steadily, as CMOs in the technology sectors are most likely to say they expect them to increase by more than 5% – around a third (3%) compared to less than a quarter in most other sectors.
+Marketing in the tech budgets sector continues to grow steadily, as CMOs in the technology sectors are most likely to say they expect them to increase by more than 5% – around a third (3%) compared to less than a quarter in most other sectors.

 In Tech, Experience Reigns Supreme